shazzzaammm/Vex-Over-Under/README.md

 ### User Control

 We use a tank drive with 8 motors, 2 of which are PTO motors.
-The pto motors are allocated to the catapult and the intake.
-We have 3 total sensors, rotation, optic, and inertial.
-The rotation sensor is used to automatically charge the catapult.
-The optic sensor is used to automatically shoot the catapult when there is a triball loaded.
-The inertial sensor is used for our chassis PID.
+The pto motors are allocated to the flywheel and the intake.
+Our only sensor is the inertial sensor, which is used for our chassis PID.
+Our lift, PTO, and wings are all powered by pneumatic pistons.

 ### Ports